-Perhaps, it is almost the most famous resort of the French part of the Alps.
-Perhaps due to the fact that the town's favorable location allows you to get to Italy in a quick and unusual way.
-The tunnel dug through Mont Blanc is 11 km long, and on the other side is another ski resort, Courmayeur.
+This is perhaps the most famous resort in the French Alps.
+Its popularity may be due to the fact that the town’s convenient location makes it easy and unique to reach Italy.
+The tunnel carved through Mont Blanc stretches for 11 km, and on the other side lies another ski resort — Courmayeur.

-The Alps and the valley of the Arve River, a tributary of the Rhone, strikes with the snow-white beauty of winter landscapes.
-The town is located in the Upper Savoie department, and there are many good resorts in this part of the mountains.
-Chamonix-Mont-Blanc is considered to be the best of them.
+The Alps and the valley of the Arve River, a tributary of the Rhône, impress with their dazzling white winter landscapes.
+The town is located in the Haute-Savoie department, where there are many wonderful resorts, with Chamonix-Mont-Blanc considered the finest of them all.

-The population of Chamonix is quite small, less than ten thousand residents live here, and every year the resort area is visited by three times as many tourists.
-The currency of France, as well as other EU countries, is the euro.
+The population of Chamonix is quite small — fewer than ten thousand residents live here — yet every year the resort area welcomes about three times as many tourists.
+The currency of France, as in other European Union countries, is the euro.

 The history of Chamonix-Mont Blanc is connected with the names of young British aristocrats, W. Wyndham and R. Pocock, who visited these places in 1741.
 So we can say that Chamonix-Mont Blanc was founded just in these years.
 At that time there was only a small village among glaciers and ridges, founded God knows when.